ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 Enabling Horizon 7 to run on {{site.data.keyword.cloud_notm}} requires two separate items.
 The first is the monthly infrastructure expense that is purchased through {{site.data.keyword.cloud_notm}}.
 The second is the Horizon Universal License that entitles customers to VMware Horizon 7.

-For POC or pilot deployment of Horizon 7 on {{site.data.keyword.cloud_notm}}, you may use a temporary eval license or your existing perpetual license.
+For POC or pilot deployment of Horizon 7, you may use a temporary evaluation license or your existing perpetual license.
 However, to enable Horizon 7 for production deployment on {{site.data.keyword.cloud_notm}}, you must purchase the new Horizon Universal License.
 To obtain the new Horizon Universal License or for more information on how to upgrade your existing perpetual license to subscription license and associated discounts, contact your VMware representative.

 ### Different types of Horizon universal licenses
 {: #horizon-deploy-config-license-types}